alainivars/drf-microservice/README.md

 Something disturb you in the code?
 Don't hesitate to submit a pull request and contribute.

+### Releases Notes

+    - 0.5.1: fix some document presentation on github and pypi
+    - 0.5.0: Initial publication version

 ### AWS secret required
 ```shell